 Temporary pavement markings in accordance with 801.12 shall be offset a sufficient distance from the longitudinal joint so as not to obstruct the installation of the pavement corrugations or the application of the liquid asphalt sealant.

-The sealant shall be cured a minimum of five days prior to applying the permanent pavement traffic markings in accordance with 808.
-Where pavement markings are to be grooved in accordance with 808.07(b)1, the minimum cure of five days for the sealant shall not apply.
+The SS-1h or AE-NT sealant shall be cured a minimum of five days prior to applying the permanent pavement traffic markings in accordance with 808.
+The RPE sealant shall be cured a minimum of 48 h prior to applying the permanent pavement traffic markings in accordance with 808.
+Where pavement markings are to be grooved in accordance with 808.07(b)1, the minimum cure for the sealant shall not apply.